 This will be the 10th occasion on which the Energia24 race will have been held.
 It will also be the last.The event began on the Mary Peters’ track in 2010 and moved to Victoria Park in 2016 for its World Championship demonstration event and the World Championships followed in 2017.

-The International Association of Ultra Runners (IAU) has awarded this race a silver label .
+The International Association of Ultra Runners (IAU) has awarded this race a gold label .
 The IAU is based in Monaco.
 It operates under the patronage of the IAAF, delivering ultra distance running internationally within the IAAF rules.
 It has more than 80 member federations.

 The 24-Hour is a form of ultra marathon, in which a competitor runs as far as they can.
 It is a 1-2-3 podium men’s and women’s race.
 There is also a team relay race incorporating Men's,Women's and Mixed teams each member doing 3 stints of 2 hours.
 Competitors have ‘crews’ to help them.
 They tend to ‘fuel’ as they go and only take toilet breaks - although they can leave the course for rest periods.

 The top athletes are capable of running six marathons back-to-back.

 The men’s world record was set by Greek Yiannis Kouros in Adelaide, Australia at 304km (189 miles) in 1997.
 Many feel it will never be beaten and is one of the most impressive records across any sport.